sepehrilami/LFB/README.md

 webul.ipynb: This file replicates the fine-tuning procedure we adopted to create l2tune.
 Note that an installation of LLaMafactory is necessary.
 The .json file factory_ready contains the original dataset used for fine-tuning, conveniently stored and organized according to LLaMafactory's syntax.

+## Notebooks
+The following notebooks were implemented for visualization and comparison of the three models performances across various scenarios.

+in-sample-context-analysis.ipynb: Analysis of the results of in-sample game and contexts.
+Results for this experiment are in /results directory.
+The model names are 7b_org, 7b_finetuned, and 70b_reasoning.
+The 70b is an extra test (without reasoning) and is not included in the paper results.

+ood_game_analysis.ipynb: Similar to the main experiment, but with out-of-sample games (which were the same games but with different pay-off values.
+The pay-off matrix values were doubled).
+Results are saved in /ood_game directory.

+oos_analysis: Similar to the main experiment, but with 3 out-of-sample contexts.
+Results are saved in /oos_context directory.

+pgg_analysis: The analysis of out-of-sample game and context, which was a public pool game (PGG), called donation game.
+The results are saved in the /pgg directory.